GiedriusBergaudas/Data-analyst/Online Sales Analysis/README.md

 4. **Customers Needing Attention and Promising** represent **22% of customers** and have **moderate value**.
 They’re not top spenders yet, but with some targeted offers, some could turn into loyal buyers.

+### Cohort Analysis

+For the cohort analysis, since purchases are infrequent, I used a quarterly approach to better capture customer behavior over time.
+I calculated the following metrics for each cohort:

+- Total Users

+- Retention Rate

+- Average Revenue Per User

+- Total Revenue